 The Rasch class of models are used in large-scale national and international assessment programs, to not only analyse test data, but to inform the design and construction of test items and their administration.
 In the field of health and medical sciences, Rasch models are used to study outcomes of rehabilitation.

 The Psychometric Laboratory contributes to research in all areas of Rasch models for measurement, in particular epistemological and applied research, and software development and has been a pioneer in the field.

 Courses and texts

-The Psychometric Laboratory offers two online courses for professional development in Rasch measurement theory throughout the year: Introduction to Classical and Rasch Measurement Theories and Advanced Course in Rasch Measurement Theory.
+The Psychometric Laboratory offers two online courses for professional development in Rasch measurement theory throughout the year: Introduction to Classical Test and Rasch Measurement Theories and Advanced Course in Rasch Measurement Theory.
 The Psychometric Laboratory also offers face-to-face condensed workshops of the same material.